yt-project/yt/doc/source/visualizing/manual_plotting.rst

 Line Plots
 ----------

 This is perhaps the simplest thing to do. ``yt`` provides a number of one dimensional objects, and these return a 1-D numpy array of their contents with direct dictionary access.
-As a simple example, take a :class:`~yt.data_objects.data_containers.AMROrthoRayBase` object, which can be created from a hierarchy by calling ``pf.h.ortho_ray(axis, center)``.
+As a simple example, take a :class:`~yt.data_objects.data_containers.AMROrthoRayBase` object, which can be created from a index by calling ``pf.h.ortho_ray(axis, center)``.

 .. python-script::